MestreLion/git-tools/README.md

 *Recursively list repos with uncommited changes*

 Recursively finds all git repositories in the given directory(es), runs `git status` on them, and prints the location of reposities with uncommited changes.
-The tool I definately use the most.
+The tool I definitely use the most.

 git-rebase-theirs
 -----------------

-*Resolve rebase conflicts and failed cherry-picks by favoring '*theirs*' version*
+*Resolve rebase conflicts and failed cherry-picks by favoring 'theirs' version*

-When using git rebase, conflicts are usually wanted to be resolved by favoring the `working branch` version (the branch being rebased, *'theirs'* side in a rebase), instead of the `upstream` version (the base branch, '*ours*' side).
+When using git rebase, conflicts are usually wanted to be resolved by favoring the `working branch` version (the branch being rebased, *'theirs'* side in a rebase), instead of the `upstream` version (the base branch, *'ours'* side).
 But `git rebase --strategy -X theirs` is only available from git 1.7.3.
 For older versions, `git-rebase-theirs` is the solution.
 And despite the name, it's also useful for fixing failed cherry-picks

 git-restore-mtime